Saddhamala

 If you have answered “yes” to any of these questions, mindfulness can help you to be aware of how, and with whom, you expend your energy and therefore take better care of yourself by using your energy wisely.

-I have belonged to an organization for eighteen years.
+There is an organization I have belonged to for eighteen years.
 I believe in the mission of this organization because it changes peoples’ lives for the better.
 It has changed my life for the better.

 Over the years I have been happy to do whatever I could to see the organization thrive, including: fundraising, listening to people who are going through difficult times, teaching classes, catering for events and attending more meetings than I can count.